Enhancing Visual Representation with Textual Semantics: Textual Semantics-Powered Prototypes for Heterogeneous Federated

-The core challenge then is how to enable prototypes to retain semantic relationships.
-One direct approach is to learn from client data, as in FedProto \cite{tan2022fedproto}.
-However, learning these relationships directly from image samples in FL is challenging due to limited and heterogeneous client data, which may result in incorrect semantic associations.
-As shown in Fig.~\ref{fig:motivation}(c), FedProto mistakenly learns that trucks and deer are more similar than trucks and automobiles.
+However, we observe that existing prototype‐based FL methods often fail to preserve class-level semantic structure, which is crucial for model generalization.
+Intuitively, prototypes of semantically related classes (\eg, horse and dog) should be closer than those of unrelated classes (\eg, horse and truck).
+Such semantic consistency enables models to exploit feature commonality across related classes while distinguishing unrelated ones.
+Figs.~\ref{fig:motivation}(a–c) visualize prototype–prototype cosine similarity on CIFAR-10 for three representative methods.
+AlignFed and FedTGP yield either uniformly distributed or overly dispersed prototypes, whereas FedProto learns some structure from client data but still shows visible mismatches due to data heterogeneity.

+To quantify these observations, we compute two metrics from the similarities in Figs.~\ref{fig:motivation}(a–d): (i) the \emph{semantic alignment score}, given by Spearman correlation $\rho$ between model-learned similarity rankings and semantic rankings derived from WordNet~\citep{miller1995wordnet}, a widely-used lexical database that encodes human-defined semantic relationships among words; and (ii) the \emph{semantic gap} $\Delta_{\text{sem}}$, i.e., the difference between average similarity within semantic groups (animals vs. animals, vehicles vs. vehicles) and across groups (animals vs. vehicles).
+As Figs.~\ref{fig:motivation}(e–f) show, the alignment and gap of prior methods remain limited on CIFAR-10 and degrade further on CIFAR-100.

-Recent advancements in pre-trained language models (PLMs) such as BERT \cite{Bert} and large language models (LLMs) like ChatGPT \cite{openai2023chatgpt} show that text models can learn rich semantic knowledge from vast textual corpora.
-Previous research has also demonstrated that incorporating textual semantics can enhance generalization in image classification tasks \cite{shu2023clipood}.
-Inspired by this, we propose \methodname{}, a novel \FPL{} method that leverages textual semantic knowledge to improve FL in image classification tasks.
+Recent advancements in pre-trained language models (PLMs) such as BERT \citep{Bert} and large language models (LLMs) like ChatGPT \citep{openai2023chatgpt} suggest that textual embeddings encode rich, human-level semantics.
+This motivates us to ask: \textbf{Can we inject textual semantic knowledge into FL prototypes so that they retain class relationships even under heterogeneous data?}